 In his article “The EU-US productivity gap and Europe's hidden strength”, reporter Peder Schaefer points out that Europe’s sub-performance mostly comes from technology:

 Technology is easier to adopt then discover; oligarchy’s ability to catch up does not imply being able to then take the lead.
 But corporations which produce technology are particularly global and mobile; they will largely decide where to locate their R&D based on the cheapest cost.
 With corporate tax rates at 25% or above in all major European states, Europe is struggling to compete with the USA and the rest of the world.
-As The WSJ writes, Europe’s extreme focus on short-term (personal) welfare is long-established, but its life expectancy growth is making matters unsustainable, with governmental spending on elders and health exceeding a fifth of GDP in most major European countries.
+As The WSJ writes, Europe’s extreme focus on short-term (personal) welfare is long-established, but its aging population is making matters unsustainable, with governmental spending on elders and health exceeding a fifth of GDP in most major European countries.

 Democracy is getting old―a sure sign of its success, but also of its increasing fragility.
 If it wants to stay on top of technology, it needs to age wisely.
 When under attack, seeking balance over ideals is even more vital.